-Standard normal distribution table is utilized to ascertain the region under the bend (f(z)) to discover the probability of a specified range of distribution.
-The normal distribution density function f(z) is called the Bell Curve since it’s shape looks like a bell.
+A standard normal distribution table is utilized to determine the region under the bend (f(z)) to discover the probability of a specified range of distribution.
+The normal distribution density function f(z) is called the Bell Curve since its shape looks like a bell.

 Diagrammatically, the probability of Z not exactly “a” being Φ(a), figured from the standard normal distribution table, is demonstrated as follows: